apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Hugh Jackman and wife Deborra-Lee Furness announce separation**
+**NASA astronaut, 2 Russian cosmonauts launch to space station**

-You can read more about it [here](https://www.cnn.com/2023/09/15/entertainment/hugh-jackman-wife-separate/index.html).
+You can read more about it [here](https://www.cnn.com/2023/09/15/world/russia-launch-soyuz-ms-24-scn/index.html).

 ## Requirements
 - Python 3.8